 Lifestraw Water Bottle: After traveling South East Asia and seeing how much plastic we throwing away from all the water bottles (and how much money we were spending), I wanted to make sure that didn’t happen again.
 So before we moved to Mexico, I invested in some filter water bottles.
 I did tons of research and repeatedly found LifeStraw come out on top.
 I went for the LifeStraw Go bottle because it’s small and easy to carry around.
 It holds 650ml of water and filters everything from bacteria to metals out of the water.
 I’ve been using it for over six months (the filter is good for 1,000L) with the tap water here in Mexico City and I couldn’t be happier.

 Northface Slingshot Backpack: This bag is my hero.
 In my opinion, I never need a bag bigger than this for a trip.
 Unless I’m MOVING somewhere, this is the bag I will travel the world with for all of eternity.
 I’ve had it since I was in high school and hid it away in a bin for several years afterwards.
 I found it again recently and now realize it is literally the perfect size for me.
-The Slingshot looks a little different now than it did when I bought it, and now I think it’s even better than the older version. is perfect, although it comes in a few different sizes.
-I used to be an Osprey cynic and wondered why everyone raved about them so much.
-I get it now.
-They really are the best backpacks out there (this coming from someone who has bought a lot of cheap imitations over the years).
+The Slingshot looks a little different now than it did when I bought it, and now I think it’s even better than the older version, is perfect, although it comes in a few different sizes.

 Rainbow Flip Flops: I have climbed mountains in these things.
 I’ve traveled around the world, investing in a new pair about once a year and they are my favorite warm weather walking shoes.
 They have started making them in SUCH cute colors and patterns now, so now I really won’t ever have to buy another pair of walking shoes.
 They are some of the most comfortable and versatile shoes you can buy and in my opinion, Rainbows are the perfect travel shoe.
 I’ve even converted Luke.